Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Singular perturbations

 \end{Definition}

-\begin{Remark} Although the commonly accepted name, the critical manifold it is not necessarily a manifold. \end{Remark} The critical manifold is the constraint space for the reduced system \eqref{eq:standard_reduced}, or equivalently, it is the set of equilibria of the layer problem \eqref{eq:standard_layer}.
+\begin{Remark} Regardless of the commonly accepted name, the critical manifold is not necessarily a manifold. \end{Remark} The critical manifold is the constraint space for the reduced system \eqref{eq:standard_reduced}, or equivalently, it is the set of equilibria of the layer problem \eqref{eq:standard_layer}.